17- 2026- June

 If you suffer from morning sickness or frequent vomiting, rinsing your mouth with water or a rinse can help protect your teeth from the acid in vomit.

-Overall, a healthy lifestyle with a diet rich in dairy products is crucial for essential minerals responsible for the fetus’s developing teeth, gums, and bones
+Overall, a healthy lifestyle with a diet rich in dairy products is crucial for essential minerals responsible for the fetus’s developing teeth, gums, and bones.

 Are Dental Visits Safe During Pregnancy?